diannejardinez/machine-learning-challenge/README.md

 #### Model and Dataset Visualizations
-- Extra visualizations be found in the `data-visualizations` directory
+- Extra visualizations can be found in the `data-visualizations` directory